TeamStatus/standalone/README.md

 # TeamStatus.TV BTF

 Welcome, I'm really happy that you're evaluating our product.

 You are just few steps from beautiful dasboard for your project.
 Simply follow these short and easy installation instruction.

 If you have any problems or questions feel free to contact pawel@teamstatus.tv for support.

 # Installation

-## Dependencies

-You need to have installed following tools to run TeamStatus.TV

-* git
-* node (0.10.x)
-* npm
-* ruby 2.0
-* bundler
-* mongodb server
-* supervisord
-* nginx
-* envdir (from daemontools or python version http://envdir.readthedocs.org/)

 Instructions bellow reference `btf` command which is available in `bin` directory.